 Looking at a computer screen is different when you're wearing progressive lenses, as well.
 The field of view for distance correction for computer screens is likely narrower than you're used to.
 For computer use, tilt your head back slightly to get a clear view through the correct portion of the lens.
 Because you tilt your head back to focus on your computer screen, your headnot your eyeswill do the work.
 This may cause a stiff neck until you adapt to the change.
 There are some ergonomic considerations that may help make the adjustment easier, including tilting your screen to compensate, changing the placement of your computer monitor, or raising your desk chair.
 If time and practice don't seem to fix the problem, a consultation with an ergonomic specialist may help alleviate discomfort.
 Computer-specific progressive lenses are available as well, so consult your eye doctor if you use a computer often.

-Lens quality is a major factor in multifocal lensesthat's why FramesDirect uses only the highest quality Essilor lenses in every pair of progressive glasses.
+Lens quality is a major factor in multifocal lensesthat's why FramesDirect provides only the highest quality lenses manufactured by The Essilor Group in every pair of progressive glasses.
 Technology is advancing quickly, and progressive lenses are being made with wider visual fields and can be tailored to your lifestyle.
 Specific zones for computer use, active lifestyles, sports, and more are increasingly common.
 The newest progressives have less swim effect, and many people find the adjustment period easier.
 With these technological advances, the convenience of a single dedicated pair of glasses is well worth it.
 If you've tried progressives in the past and didn't like them, it may be worthwhile to give them another chance.

 There's an adjustment period in learning to use progressive lenses.
 If you're still having trouble adapting after a couple of weeks, check with your eye doctor to see if the lenses need adjusting.
 While a small percentage of people never get used to progressives, most say they'd never go back to bifocals.